 Hours: 11am-4pm, Tuesday-Saturday

 This 222-acre park surrounds wetland ponds, swamps, and streams that drain into the Raritan Bay.
 View the bird-feeding station at the edge of the woodlands, which attracts a wide variety of local birds, and stop in the Nature Library to browse its nature-themed collection of guidebooks, books, and magazines.
-Participate in nature-based educational programs run by urban park rangers at the nature center or visit the activity center, open to the public on the weekends.
+Participate in nature-based educational programs run by urban park rangers at the nature center and Friends of Blue Heron Park.
 Naturalist-guided walks offered from 12-4pm each Saturday and Sunday (call to verify availability).
 The park includes a handicap-accessible trail.
 Guided walks are available from 12-4pm Saturday and Sunday throughout the year.

 Snug Harbor Cultural Center and Botanical Garden